slsfi/sls_gde_api/README.md

 See the License for the specific language governing permissions and limitations under the License.
 ---
-- For full details on licenses in-use by the SLS API and its components, see `LICENSES.txt`
+- For full license text, see `LICENSE` file.

 - Installation details:
     - Create config files from _example files in `config` folder